skvrnami/hlidacr/README.md

 #> specifikovány v příloze č.
 1 této Smlouvy (dále jen
 ```

-Searching for a person is done using `search_function`.
+Searching for a person is done using `search_person`.
 For instance:

 ``` r
 babis <- search_person("Babiš")